pkbparesh15/Process-Automation-Specialist-Solution/README.md

 - New->
   - DataType: Roll-Up Summary
   - Label: Number of deals
+  - Summarized Object:	Opportunity
   - Summary Type: COUNT
-  - Summarized Object:	Opportunity
-  - Filter Criteria: None
+  - Filter Criteria: All records should be included in the calculation
 - Save and New
   - DataType: Roll-Up Summary
   - Label: Number of won deals
+  - Summarized Object: Opportunity
   - Summary Type: COUNT
-  - Summarized Object: Opportunity
+  - Filter Criteria: Only records meeting certain criteria should be included in the calculation
-  - Filter Criteria: Stage EQUALS Closed Won
+  - Stage EQUALS Closed Won
 - Save and New
   - DataType: Roll-Up Summary
   - Label: Last won deal date
+  - Summarized Object: Opportunity
   - Summary Type: MAX
-  - Summarized Object: Opportunity
   - Field to Aggregate: Opportunity: Close Date
+  - Filter Criteria: Only records meeting certain criteria should be included in the calculation
-  - Filter Criteria: Stage EQUALS Closed Won
+  - Stage EQUALS Closed Won
 - Save and New
   - DataType: Roll-Up Summary
   - Label: Amount of won deals
+  - Summarized Object: Opportunity
   - Summary Type: SUM
-  - Summarized Object: Opportunity
   - Field to Aggregate: Opportunity: Amount
+  - Filter Criteria: Only records meeting certain criteria should be included in the calculation
-  - Filter Criteria: Stage EQUALS Closed Won
+  - Stage EQUALS Closed Won
 - Save and New
   - DataType: Formula
   - Label: Deal win percent